rubiin/ultimate-nest/docs/logging.md

 ```
-4.You can now use the LoggerService provided by nestjs-pino in your application's components, services, or controllers to log messages.
+4. You can now use the LoggerService provided by nestjs-pino in your application's components, services, or controllers to log messages.
 For example:

 ```ts
 import { Logger } from '@nestjs/common';